 Cold coffees are particularly enjoyable served with ice cream, as they will not cause it to melt!

 Experiment with different ice cream flavors.
 Choose from classic flavors such as vanilla or chocolate to rum and raisin, almond, or even coconut.

 You can also play around with your favorite toppings:

 - or toasted nuts

 With such a wide array of flavor options, you can play around all season long.
-Experiment to find your favorite combination.
+Experiment to find your favorite winter coffee recipe.

 What mixes of spices do you like best?

 Perhaps savor the coffee kick of Kahlua or the exotic tones of ginger and turmeric.

 So, is coffee good in the winter?
 You would be crazy not to drink it with all these tantalizing flavor options!